jq-rs/mles-rs/README.md

 Mles clients and servers are independent of IP version and do not use IP broadcast or multicast.
 An Mles server may be configured to use IP anycast.

-An Mles clients may implement WebSocket proxy which allows to do Mles connections over WebSockets.
+An Mles clients may implement WebSocket [4] proxy which allows to do Mles connections over WebSocket protocol.
 Such proxy implementation is available in the reference client.

 Mles protocol has Internet Assigned Number Authority (IANA) **port 8077** [3] registered for its use.